Friday, January 15, 2016

 We also like to swing, turn flips, jump on a jump board, play baseball, and kickball.

-I remember one hot day our class came running into the school building from recess and we all lined up at the water fountain and then disbursed to the restrooms.
+I remember one hot day when our class ran into the school building from recess, lined up at the water fountain, and then dispersed to the restrooms.

-On this peculiar day my best friend and I was lagging behind.
+On this peculiar day, my best friend Kathy and I were lagging behind.

 I was running down the hall pretty fast when someone opened the lunchroom door.